 Remove the seed from the pod.
 You may notice a string running from the pod to the seed, this is the seeds "umbilical cord", if you will.
 You can remove that.

 Plant the seed in well drained soil.
-Some people prefer to germinate the seed first using wet paper towels, but in the past I've noticed this only has a 25% success rate, with mold usually taking over.
-Instead, place the seed directly into some potting soil, water it well and then keep it moist, but not soaked.
+Some people prefer to germinate the seed first using wet paper towels, but in the past I've noticed this only has a 25% success

 It will sprout of it's own accord within a couple weeks.

 Mango trees can fruit within 7-10 years and can be grafted once the plant is over a foot tall with 1/4" thick branches, if you want multiple plants faster.
-They produce well in hot dry
+They produce well in hot dry areas, but be forewarned a mango tree has the ability to grow 30-100 feet tall, so at some point, you'll need to transplant your baby outside in a warm spot.

 You can keep it indoors in a large pot, at least 2 feet deep as mangoes grow taproots, it will still produce fruit even when rootbound, unlike some plants.